Time for a pop quiz: What do the following phrases have in common?

 But businesses can’t survive on trust and goodwill alone.
 In the end, you need to make a sale, and good copywriting helps to nudge customers in that direction.

 Through well-written, compelling content.

 A singular piece of content won’t appeal to everyone.
-Brands need to tailor their content to the audience they want to capture.
-This is done through intentional writing that addresses a unique customer’s needs.
+Brands must tailor their content to the audience they want to capture.
+This is done through intentional writing that addresses customers’ unique needs.

 The first step in modifying your writing for a particular audience is to use research to determine what those people want to know.
 This can be done in many ways, for example: